Wasserstein Distributionally Robust Shallow Convex Neural Networks: Numerical study

 Experiment results are presented in Figures \ref{fig:concrete} and \ref{fig:energy}.
 We observe some general tendencies across the two datasets and the different models.
 The minimum and maximum of each scale are identified in the top left corner of each subfigure.
 First, the lowest test errors are achieved for high neuron counts and low regularization.
 Instability seems inversely correlated with the size of the regularization parameter.
-Thus, there seems to be a tradeoff between precision and stability.
-We note that some neurons count are \textit{anomalously} less stable than others, e.g., 6 neurons in Figure \ref{fig:concrete}, we believe that this is related to the population of sampling vectors used as the same outlying patterns emerge similarly for all models.
+Thus, there seems to be a trade-off between precision and stability.
+We note that some neurons count are \textit{anomalously} less stable than others, e.g., 6 neurons in Figure \ref{fig:concrete}.
+We believe that this is related to the population of sampling vectors used because the same outlying patterns emerge similarly for all models.

 The experiment on the \texttt{energy} dataset demonstrates that neural networks can be highly unstable with lower regularization.
 Indeed, with the added effect of the scaling, $L_\varepsilon$ reaches the millions.
-For a high number of neurons and an intermediate regularization parameter, we note that there seems to be a sweet spot where test errors are low and stability is high.
+For a large number of neurons and an intermediate regularization parameter, we note a favourable balance between low test errors and model stability.

 Overall, this experiment validates experimentally that our WaDiRo training methodology operates as a regularizer.